lgrcia/prose/docs/source/tutorials/explore.rst

     100%|██████████| 1528/1528 [00:17<00:00, 87.24it/s]

-The ``deepness`` parameters specify how deep you want to explore in term of subfolders.
-Then the ``describe`` provide table visualisation of what is contained within your folder
+The ``depth`` parameter specify how deep you want to explore in term of sub-folders.
+Then ``describe`` provides table visualisation of what is contained within your folder

 .. code:: ipython3